 Rethink finding satisfaction at work

-Seth Godin is a prolific author, expert marketer and one of the early internet pioneers.
+Seth Godin is a prolific author, expert marketer and an early internet pioneer.

 Our workplaces are like beehives he reckons, where we busily do tasks that we are set buzzing around in the hope the activity will bring us satisfaction.